craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You base walking speed is 25 feet per round.
 - You have a hover speed equal to your walking speed, and a flying speed of 10 feet per round.
 You cannot use either this hovering speed or flying speed while you are wearing heavy armor.
 - You may move through the space of any creature that is of a size larger than yours.
+- You may cast the *charm person* spell without using a spell slot.
+You regain the use of this feature after a long rest.